Blac Chyna Filming ‘Keeping Up With The Kardashians’, Is Happy Despite Break Up

 Earlier Blac Chyna rumors, as reported by the Inquisitr, suggest that she and Rob Kardashian are about to engage in a huge, nasty custody fight over Dream Kardashian.
 It has been claimed that Chyna wants full custody of Dream and doesn’t want Rob to be near the baby without supervision due to his inability to take care of her properly.
 There are also rumors that Blac Chyna is blackmailing Rob and the rest of the Kardashian family, threatening to reveal all their secrets and ruin them if the don’t pay up.

 That conflicts with other reports that Blac Chyna has praised Rob Kardashian for being a great father, even crediting his own great father for teaching him how to be there for his baby daughter.
 Some are wondering if there is really any drama between Blac Chyna and Rob Kardashian at all and if this is all just for ratings.
-Knowing what the Kardashian family is capable of to get viewers to tune in, that wouldn’t be surprising at all.
+Knowing what the Kardashian family is capable of in order to get viewers to tune in, that wouldn’t be surprising at all.

 Happy Birthday @robkardashian ☘️